Advanced Digital Construction Management Systems

 Advanced Digital Construction Management Systems (ADCMS)

 In October 2024, NYSDOT was awarded a $3.4M grant from FHWA towards implementing our submitted application.
 This will allow NYSDOT to leverage and further build upon our Digital Delivery efforts and implement a method to extract subsurface roadway asset data from design models to support asset management through a digital as-built exchange.
-Additionally, NYSDOT has partnered with the State University at Buffalo do development two graduate level courses focused on developing the workforce in computer aided design software that we use to develop our capital projects.
+Additionally, NYSDOT has partnered with the State University at Buffalo to develop two graduate level courses focused on developing the workforce in computer aided design software that we use to develop our capital projects.

 ADCMS Overview